Hammarberg/c2/README.md

 ## Templates overview
 ## Project files
 ## Your first simple project tutorial
-c2 comes with a set of predefined templates for creating new projects.
+c2 comes with a set of pre-defined templates for creating new projects.

 `c2 --list-templates`